vfitoolkit/VFItoolkit-matlab-examples/README.md

 EpsteinZinPreferences shows how to use recursive preferences.

-HeterogeneousAgentModels folder contains some examples of how to use the toolkit commands for solving the model of Aiyagari (1994).
+HeterogeneousAgentModels folder contains some examples of how to use the toolkit commands for solving the model of Aiyagari (1994), and for computing a transition path of the same model.